DataDog/hiring-engineers/answers.md

-* Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+* *Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*

 <a href="https://www.flickr.com/photos/147840972@N03/46831112674/in/dateposted-public/" title="host map with tag">
 <img src="https://live.staticflickr.com/7915/46831112674_d15050149d_b.jpg" width="500" height="332" alt="_DSC4652"></a>

-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+* *Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.*

-Installed postgresql and created postgress.yaml integration file:
+I installed postgresql and configured postgress.yaml integration file:
 ```
 instances:
   - host: localhost